 - Unlike some other countries, in Sardinia there are no laws which prohibit mountain bikers from riding on footpaths.
 So there are tonnes of great singletracks and we ride (or try to!) all the footpaths, except the very popular walking route to Cala Goloritzè, which we leave for the many walkers to avoid conflicts, and because you have to push back uphill for 90 minutes after a 15 minute descent

 - The riding is different to a UK trail centre.
-On the All Mountain and Freeride rides, you have tight ‘alpine’ switchbacks and sharp and loose rocks you don’t find on a black run, like “Santa Maria Freeride” in the photo on the right.
+On the All Mountain and Freeride rides, you have tight ‘alpine’ switchbacks and sharp and loose rocks you don’t find on a black run, like “Santa Maria Freeride”.

 - There is a lot of climbing!
 Within 8 km of The Lemon House the ground climbs up to 700m, and so you soon find yourself on steep climbs or (more fun unless you have a road bike background) descents.
 We give people a lift up to the plateau above Baunei, or Arzana, Talana and Urzulei, in our 4wd (or take the bus) so that they can do rides which involve less climbing, and then roll back down.